 What causes night sweats?

 Everyone experiences night sweats at some point in their lives.
 They can occur if you’re too warm while sleeping.
-Other causes of night sweats can be:
+Occasionally, the causes of night sweats can also be:

 - Illness or fever

 - Side effects of medication

 - Hypoglycemia or low blood sugar